-The Candidate F Review Statement specifies iten ns to be included in the Promotion Document.

-Name of Ca andidate:

-Departmer nt and College:

-• • otion Document in support of my candidacy for Promotion Document consists of the following:

-2. Annual p 3.
-Evidence a.
-P b.
-A c.
-L d.
-C 4.
-Evidence a.
-L b.
-L c.
-L d.
-C The evidence of our most recent academic years summary of all required studer ist of 15 or more positive teat 3.4.1.1 3(c) Other evidence of outstanding to e of sustained outstanding perfects of significant service activities ist and description of major initiation and description of significant other evidence of outstanding so least the six most recent years ormance in teaching or in a given academic year) for at least two of the s, pursuant to Section 13.4.2.3 at evaluations of teaching during the past six year aching-related activities from the list in Section eaching (optional) ormance in service es from the list in Section 11.6.2.2 ciatives (Section 13.7.3) t leadership contributions (Section N13.7.3) ervice and leadership (optional) mance in teaching and service (items 3 & 4 above
+The Candidate Reviev v Statement specifies items to be i ncluded in the Promotion Document.
+Name of Candida ate: Department and College: • • cument in support of my candidacy for ion Document consists of the following: 2.
+Annual perfor 3.
+Evidence of su a.
+Peer evidence four m b.
+A summ c.
+List of 13.4.1. d.
+Other of a.
+List of b.
+List and c.
+List and d.
+Other of d.
+Other of mary of all required student evalual 15 or more positive teaching-result 15 or more positive teaching-result 15 or more positive teaching (a stained outstanding performance significant service activities from the description of major initiatives (so description of significant leaders evidence of outstanding service are in teaching yen academic year) for at least two of the ont to Section 13.4.2.3 tions of teaching during the past six years lated activities from the list in Section (optional) in service he list in Section 11.6.2.2 Section 13.7.3) hip contributions (Section N13.7.3) and leadership (optional) teaching and service (items 3 & 4 above) Signature of Can didate Date

-Signature d of Candidate

-2.0 24.0